Information for Prospective IC Bass Students

 Our undergraduate curriculum is geared towards exposure and the development of healthy, self-sustaining work habits and skills, and in the final semesters of a performance degree, I encourage students to begin to hone in on a particular direction that especially interests them.

 I do feel it is always better for a student and a teacher to meet together before shaking hands on a four-year commitment together.
 If you would ever like to come for a visit, it would be a pleasure to meet you, and it would give you a chance to get a sense of me, Ithaca, and of Ithaca College.
-We have basses on campus that are at your disposal, and you would be more than welcome to have a lesson, sit in on another lesson, hear the orchestra rehearse, and join in our Repertoire Class, and Scale Class.
+We have basses on campus that are at your use.
+Come and visit; we can have a lesson, you can sit in on another lesson, hear the Orchestra rehearse, and check out our Repertoire Class, our Technique Class, listen to a Jazz Band rehearsal, and also take a campus tour, music school tour, and have lunch with some current students.

-Our admissions director, Thomas Kline, (firstname.lastname@example.org 607 274 3366), would be happy to answer any additional curriculum or audition questions you may have, should you become serious about applying to our program.
+Our admissions director, email@example.com, (607) 274-3366, would be happy to answer any additional curriculum or audition questions you may have, should you become serious about applying to our program.

 I hope this information is helpful to you.
 If you have any other questions about the bass studio, or about me, or if you'd just like to say hello, please feel free to call or write.
 I look forward to the opportunity meet you and hear you play sometime soon,